 Romans 7:12 (KJV) Wherefore The Law is Holy, and The Commandment Holy, and just, and good.

-OK, back to the Greek Transliteral Version and that crucial word, and I will copy again:
+OK, back to the Greek Transliteral Version and that crucial word, and I will copy it again:

 Matthew 5:17 (Greek Transliteral) No ye-should-be-inferring that I came to-down-loose the law or the before-avengers (prophets), not I came to-down-loose but to fill.
 Now notice right at the end it says ‘to fill’ NOT ‘fulfill.’
-So what I hear you say?
-Ah, but this is far more significant than we may at first realize.
-The word ‘fulfill’ as used in the KJV does not convey The Truth correctly!!
+So what do I hear you say?
+Ah, but this is far more significant than we may realize.
+The word ‘fulfill’ used in the KJV does not convey The Truth correctly!!
 Now there’s a surprise!!
-And how many times do we find these subtle satanic changes within the pages of the KJV?
+And how often do we find these subtle satanic changes within the pages of the KJV?
 Too many times is the answer to that.

-Moreover here’s an analogy: Imagine that The Law and The Commandments are an empty bucket and an empty bucket that always needs filling in order for the demands of The Law and The Commandments to be met.
-Now in Old Covenant times under The Law and The Commandments, all they could do was offer and sacrifice animals to meet the demands of The Law and The Commandments so they would slaughter animal after animal in their attempts to fill The Law Bucket, but never accomplishing their aims, because the sacrifices were not substantial enough and always temporary so turned to ash, blew away on the wind, and the bucket never filled.
-However, after John the Baptist, ALL THINGS CHANGED which Yahshua Messiah confirms for us here:
+Moreover, here’s an analogy: Imagine that The Law and The Commandments are an empty bucket and an empty bucket that always needs filling for the demands of The Law and The Commandments to be met.
+Now, in Old Covenant times under The Law and The Commandments, all they could do was offer and sacrifice animals to meet the demands of The Law and The Commandments, so they would slaughter animal after animal in their attempts to fill The Law Bucket, but never accomplishing their aims, because the sacrifices were not substantial enough and always temporary so turned to ash, blew away on the wind, and the bucket never filled.
+However, after John the Baptist, ALL THINGS CHANGED, which Yahshua Messiah confirms for us here:

 Matthew 11:13 (KJV) For all The Prophets and The Law prophesied until John.

-Luke 16:16 (KJV) The Law and The Prophets were until John: since that time The Kingdom of God is preached, and every man presseth into it.
+Luke 16:16 (KJV) The Law and The Prophets were until John: since then, The Kingdom of God is preached, and every man presseth into it.
 So what does this mean?
-It means quite simply that Yahshua Messiah’s death (total sacrifice) and resurrection FILLED THE LAW AND COMMANDMENT BUCKET!!
+It simply means that Yahshua Messiah’s death (total sacrifice) and resurrection FILLED THE LAW AND COMMANDMENT BUCKET!!
 Yahshua Messiah is the water (The Living Water) that easily fills the bucket.
-This is why the word ‘fulfilled’ is a very weak or even a false and ever so slightly deceptive translation, because The Greek MSS says “to fill” and the KJV says “fulfill”.
+The word ‘fulfilled’ is a very weak or even a false and ever so slightly deceptive translation because The Greek MSS says “to fill,” and the KJV says “fulfill”.
 If we put it another way, can something that needs filling be fulfilled or completed?
 No, because fill’ has a different meaning from ‘fulfill,’ and the translators knew it, and they deliberately mistranslated it.

 As a final point, I will quote Strong’s Concordance for the word ‘fulfill’ and reveal more Truth:

-G4137 – fulfill – pleroma – play-to’-o – From G4134; to make replete, that is, (literally) to cram (a net), level up (a hollow), or (figuratively) to furnish (or imbue diffuse, influence), satisfy, execute (an office), finish (a period or task), verify (or coincide with a prediction), etc.: – accomplish, X after, (be) complete, end, expire, fill (up), fulfill, (be, make) full (come), fully preach, perfect, supply.
-If we now copy Strong’s definitions for ‘fulfilled’ from Matthew 5:18 what do you think we will find?
-Answer: a different word entirely, would you believe it?
-Much mirth for the author!!
+G4137 – fulfill – pleroma – play-to’-o – From G4134; to make repacked that is, (literally) to cram (a net), level up (a hollow), or (figuratively) to furnish (or imbue diffuse, influence), satisfy, execute (an office), finish (a period or task), verify (or coincide with a prediction), etc.: – accomplish, X after, (be) complete, end, expire, fill (up), fulfill, (be, make) full (come), fully preach, perfect, supply.
+What do you think we will find ife now copy Strong’s definitions for ‘fulfilled’ from Matthew 5:18? answer: a different word entirely.
+Would you believe it?
+Much major the author!!

 G1096 – fulfilled – gino mini – in’-om-have – A prolonged and middle form of a primary verb; to cause to be (“gen” -rate), that is, (reflexively) to become (come into being), used with great latitude (literally, figuratively, intensively, etc.): – arise be assembled, be (come, -fall, -have self), be brought (to pass), (be) come (to pass), continue, be divided, be done, draw, be ended, fall, be finished, follow, be found, be fulfilled, + God forbid, grow, happen, have, be kept, be made, be married, be ordained to be, partake, pass, be performed, be published, require, seem, be showed, X soon as it was, sound, be taken, be turned, use, wax, will, would, be wrought.

-We can now see their plot unraveling because ‘fulfill’ or ‘fulfilled’ are the correct words for the Greek word ‘gin mini’ and yet they translated the word ‘pleroma’ as ‘fulfill’ when it clearly wasn’t.
-We need to understand, too, that these 17th-century translators of the KJV were highly educated people and very literate in more than one language so this was not an innocent mistake.
+We can now see their plot unraveling because ‘fulfill’ or ‘fulfilled’ are the correct words for the Greek word ‘gin mini’, yet they translated the word ‘pleroma’ as ‘fulfill’ when it wasn’t.
+We need to understand, too, that these 17th-century translators of the KJV were highly educated people who were very literate in more than one language, so this was not an innocent mistake.
 Furthermore, see how the above first definition of the Greek word ‘pleroma’ fits nicely with my Law and Commandment Bucket?
-The first definition for ‘pleroma’ is ‘replete’ which means to be ‘filled to satisfaction’ – or filled right to the brim and so it is with The Law and Commandment Bucket in terms of Yahshua Messiah’s sacrifice and His resurrection.
-His sacrifice filled the Law and Commandment Bucket right to the brim and flowing over.
+The first definition for ‘pleroma’ is ‘replete’, which means to be ‘filled to satisfaction’ – or filled right to the brim; so it is with The Law and Commandment Bucket regarding Yahshua Messiah’s sacrifice and resurrection.
+His sacrifice filled the Law and Commandment Bucket right and flowed over.